sabbir-rupom/pagination-jquery/README.md

 ## Getting Started

-In various front-end application developers intend to paginate table data / data list in their own custom theme without refreshing the page.
+In various front-end application developers intend to paginate tabular data / data list in their own custom way.

+* sometimes, without page refresh for fast user interactivity
+* sometimes, in a regular pagination with page refresh by sending limit/offset query strings
+* sometimes, with searchable form parameters

 For such circumstances, my pagination plugin can be used easily. [see demo](https://projects.sabbirrupom.com/rpm-pagination/)

 ### Prerequisites

 Before you begin, you need following things to be loaded beforehand:

 * jQuery 2+
-* Bootstrap CSS 3+
+* Bootstrap CSS ^3+

 ## Usage